discotroll65/job-market-notes/readme.md

 ## Misc Job Market Notes

 Busy week for me.
-I can probably come by a/A again next Mon or Tues to to talk shop again if it'll be helpful.
+I can probably come by a/A again next Mon or Tuesto to talk shop again if it'll be helpful.

 ## General advice: